tamaracha/kilamea/README.md

 1. Check gradle works: `gradlew.bat`
 2. Build the project with `gradlew.bat build`
 3. Run the app: `gradlew.bat run`
+4. Package the app as installer for your platform: `gradlew.bat jpackage`

 #### Mac and Linux

 1. Check gradle works: `./gradlew`
 2. Build the project with `./gradlew build`
 3. Run the app: `./gradlew run`
+4. Package the app as installer for your platform: `./gradlew jpackage`

 [official OpenJDK release page]: https://jdk.java.net/22/